IsaiahStapleton/rhoai-config-guide/README.md

 RHOAI does not come properly configured for GPU use and model deployment out of the box after installing the operator.
 This guide will give you the steps needed to do so, as well as offer insight into why each step is necessary for model deployment.
 This guide focuses on preparing for deploying models using the vLLM ServingRuntime for KServe.

-My environment at time of demo:
-- Openshift {4.18.1}
-- RHOAI {version}
-- Other Operator versions

 Required Operators:
 - ***Node Feature Discovery (NFD) Operator:*** Detects and labels nodes based on hardware capabilities for proper AI workload scheduling.
 - ***NVIDIA GPU Operator:*** Automates deployment of GPU drivers, CUDA libraries, and dependencies for AI workloads.